Samerhajj/Course-Summary/Lecture 6/Lecture 6.md

 ---
 # Resource Allocation
 - When we have a real network we must deal with contention and congestion
-	- too many users. not enough resoiurces
+	- too many users. not enough resources

 - Congestion can come from:
 	- too many users trying to make small connections